Table of content

 2. About us page

 Don't treat an About page as an afterthought.
-You lose business opportunities when you do not have an About page — 52% of buyers say they want to see the About page on the vendor's e-commerce store.
+You lose business opportunities when you do not have an About page — 52% of buyers would like information on an About page.

 While there is no one perfect way to nail the About content, a surefire strategy is to tell a story about your products or present your company values.
 Or as Tiffany & Co. does, you can talk about the history of your business and what you love about the industry, which creates an emotional connection with the user.